-220 Statistics
+220 Statistics Grade 12 1 Credit

-Prerequisite: Passing grade in Algebra 2 or Precalculus
+Prerequisite: Passing grade in Pre-AP Algebra 2 or Precalculus

 This is a full-year college prep course in statistics.
 Students will be introduced to descriptive and inferential statistics and basic probability theory, explore the data that surrounds them, generate and collect data.
 They will learn how to represent data in various ways and interpret data.
 Mathematical reasoning, critical thinking, and problem solving skills are stressed.
 Students will explore real world applications of the topics, and complete a year-long project-based portfolio of their choice in order to achieve a deeper understanding of the mathematical concepts.
 Students will use technology and computer programs such as Excel and StatCrunch.
-A graphing calculator from the TI84 family is required.
+A TI-84 graphing calculator is required.

-S253 Financial Mathematics
+S253 Financial Mathematics Grade 12

-Prerequisites: Passing grade in Algebra 2
+Prerequisites: Passing grade in Pre-AP Algebra 2